john-org/2-react-Intro/readme.md

 ## Homework

-Add date and description fields to the form.
+Add a Button.js component that takes different text and functions as props and/or children).
+The button should be reusable.
+Substitute all the buttons in our UI for your component.

 ## Suggested Reading